A Megalithic Passage Tomb That Dates Back 5,500 Years Has Been Discovered In County Meath, Ireland

 Archaeologists have hailed a new discovery as the “find of a lifetime” after a 5,500-year-old Megalithic passage tomb was uncovered in County Meath in Ireland.
-The tomb is located at Dowth Hall which encompasses the famous Brú na Bóinne World Heritage Site.
+The tomb is located at Dowth Hall which encompasses the famous Bru na Boinne World Heritage Site.

-As RTE report, the discovery of the tomb came about after excavations were performed by University College Dublin School of Archaeology who were working in conjunction with the company Devenish.
+As RTE reports, the discovery of the tomb came about after excavations were performed by University College Dublin School of Archaeology who were working in conjunction with the company Devenish.

 So far archaeologists have found two burial chambers that were located in one section of the main part of the tomb which had previously been covered by an extremely large stone cairn.